Truck Accident Compensation

 That’s why it’s important to seek out an experienced truck accident lawyer in Los Angeles who can help you reach fair compensation for injuries and damages sustained from the collision.
 These settlements often vary case-by-case, but among the considerations factored in include:

 - Lost wages

 - Amount of medical bills accumulated and property damages

 - Future expenses, like ongoing treatment to recover from injuries

 - Wrongful death

-After a trucking accident, compensatory damages are intended to compensate a plaintiff for their losses.
+After a truck accident, compensatory damages are intended to compensate a plaintiff for their losses.
 In general, a plaintiff must prove they were harmed or injured in order to be entitled to damages.
 A victim can typically file a lawsuit to recover two types of damages: economic and non-economic.
-The former includes tangible losses like property damage, while the latter refers to intangible losses, such as emotional distress.

-Some economic damages in a trucking accident may include: ER treatment, loss wages, prescription drugs, medical bills, loss of consortium, vehicle repairs, lost earning capacity, future medical treatment, and legal fees.
+Some economic damages in a truck accident may include: Lost wages, loss of consortium, vehicle repairment, lost earning capacity, and past and future medical expenses.